Money Calculator

 42.8%

-Asset & liability breakdown
+Asset and liability breakdown

 Assets — ₹86.50 L